 MOD IND/157A23/1

-5.296A In Micronesia, the Solomon Islands, Tuvalu and Vanuatu, the frequency band 470-698 MHz, or portions thereof, and in Bangladesh, Maldives and New Zealand, the frequency band 610-698 MHz, or portions thereof, are identified for use by these administrations wishing to implement International Mobile Telecommunications (IMT) – see Resolution 224 (Rev.WRC-19).
+5.296A In Micronesia, the Solomon Islands, Tuvalu and Vanuatu, the frequency band 470-698 MHz, or portions thereof, and in Bangladesh, India, Maldives and New Zealand, the frequency band 610-698 MHz, or portions thereof, are identified for use by these administrations wishing to implement International Mobile Telecommunications (IMT) – see Resolution 224 (Rev.WRC-19).
 This identification does not preclude the use of these frequency bands by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
 The mobile allocation in this frequency band shall not be used for IMT systems unless subject to agreement obtained under No. 9.21 and shall not cause harmful interference to, or claim protection from, the broadcasting service of neighbouring countries.
 Nos.
 5.43 and 5.43A apply.
-(WRC-19)
+(WRC-23)

 Reasons: Given the technological trends in the frequency band dealt with in this footnote, the need to increase the amount of spectrum identified for IMT on its territory and harmonization of frequency bands for the deployment of mobile broadband, the Administration of India considers this Conference to be the opportune moment for its name to be included in the said footnote; this will contribute to planning of the use of frequency bands below 1 GHz on the territory of India and the timely introduction of IMT.